1988 Cincinnati Reds season: Regular season

 Danny Jackson became the last pitcher to win at least 20 games in one season for the Reds in the 20th Century.
-The 1988 season also marked the final season for the gifted shortstop, Dave Concepción, an integral member of the Big Red Machine of the 1970s in which he played the last of 19 years with the club.
+The 1988 season also marked the final season for the shortstop, Dave Concepción, an integral member of the Big Red Machine of the 1970s in which he played the last of 19 years with the club.

 Suspension of Pete Rose

 The stage was set in a dramatic end of a home game on April 30 against the New York Mets, in which the score was tied 5–5 leading into the ninth inning.
 The game had been contentious throughout, with two hit batsman and a bench-clearing brawl in the seventh inning that resulted in the ejections of both Tom Browning and Darryl Strawberry.
 With the Mets batting with two outs in the top of the ninth, Mookie Wilson hit a ground ball to shortstop Barry Larkin, whose throw to first base was wide and pulled first baseman Nick Esasky's foot from the bag.
 First-base umpire Dave Pallone, who'd long been seen as unfair by the Reds, hesitated before making a delayed safe call.
 Esasky, waiting for the call, failed to make a throw to the plate on Howard Johnson's attempt to score from second base.
 Johnson's bold baserunning proved to be the difference and stood as the game-winning run for the Mets.
 A furious Pete Rose rushed from the dugout, vehemently arguing the call.
 Rose later claimed that Pallone hit him in the cheek with his finger, prompting Rose to shove Pallone twice with his shoulder and forearm knocking him backward.
 Rose was then ejected and had to be restrained by his own coaches.
 At the same time, fans in the stadium began showering the field with debris, at which time Pallone left the field with the players retreating to the dugouts.

 After a nearly 15-minute suspension of play, the game was resumed with the remaining three umpires.
 National League president A. Bartlett Giamatti suspended Rose for thirty days, which was the longest suspension ever levied for an on-field incident involving a manager.
 Rose was also fined.
 In addition, Reds radio announcers Marty Brennaman and Joe Nuxhall were criticized for inciting the fan response with what were characterized by "inflammatory and completely irresponsible remarks".
 At the time, especially given Brennaman's and Nuxhall's iconic status in Cincinnati, it was common for spectators at ballparks to listen to their teams' radio broadcasts using portable radios.